-Beyond Ikuchijima is Omishima, the largest of the Seto islands.
+Beyond Ikuchijima is Omishima, the largest island along the Shimanami Kaido.
 The island's Oyamazumi-jinja is one of the most popular tourist spots on the route.
 As the shrine is dedicated to the gods of sailors and soldiers, many military leaders have left their swords and armor here as offerings over the centuries.
 Thus the shrine now has the largest museum of samurai-era military equipment in the country.

-Next on the route is Hakatajima, known for Kitaura Hachiman-jinja Shrine.
+Next on the route is Hakatajima, known for Kitaura Hachiman Okami-jinja Shrine.
 Originally built in 673, it is said to be the oldest shrine on the island.

 The Kurushima Kaikyo Bridge from Oshima to Imabari marks the end of the route.
-Completed in 1999, it is the world's longest suspension bridge structure, comprised of three connected bridges, six towers, and four anchorages.
-At 4,015 meters long, it offers a truly grand finale to the bike trip.
+Completed in 1999, it is the world's first triple suspension bridge with a total length of about 4,100 meters.

 If you have some time to spare before crossing over to Imabari, you may want to visit the Yoshiumi Rose Park on Oshima Island.
 The park contains 3,500 roses from 400 different species.
 Stop by between mid-May and December to see them in bloom.

 Although no longer the industrial city it once was, Imabari remains the second largest city in Ehime Prefecture.
-Its remaining industries are tiles, towels, and fishing, and here you can find six of the temples on the Shikoku 88 Temple Pilgrimage.
+Its remaining industries are tiles, towels, and fishing, and here you can find six of the sacred sites on the Shikoku 88 Temple Pilgrimage.

 The local favorite in Imabari is a dish of fried pork and eggs over rice.
-Other specialties are burgers and ramen made from the especially tasty local sea bream.
+Other specialties include ramen made from the especially tasty local sea bream.

 Only 1.5 hours west of Onomichi , Hiroshima has everything a traveler is in search of: delicious cuisine, beautiful parks, a world-class museum, and great nightlife.
 A top highlight is a visit to Miyajima to see Itsukushima-jinja and its vivid red torii gate which appears as if floating during high tide.